arya1g1/CODSOFT/README.md

-# 📱 Mobile App Signup Flow UI
+# 📧 Responsive Email Template

-A simple, user-friendly signup flow designed for mobile apps.
-Built with HTML, Tailwind CSS, and JavaScript.
+A clean and modern email template suitable for newsletters or promotional emails.

-## 🔥 Features
+## 💡 Features

-- Mobile-first responsive design
+- Responsive design (mobile-friendly)
-- Personalized input placeholders
+- Visually appealing layout
-- Form validation with instant feedback
+- Easy to edit and use
-- Clean, modern UI with Tailwind CSS
+- Works in most major email clients

-## 🚀 How to Run
+## 📄 How to Use

-1. Clone the repo
+1. Open `index.html` in a browser to preview.
-2. Open `index.html` in your browser
+2. Copy and paste the code into your email campaign tool (e.g., Mailchimp, HubSpot).

-## 📦 Future Improvements
+## 📱 Responsive View

-- Add backend integration (e.g., Firebase, Node.js)
+This template adjusts beautifully on mobile devices, tablets, and desktops.

-- Add error messages
+---

-- Add OTP/email verification
+Feel free to customize text, links, and colors based on your brand.